epohgib/Ocelot/README.md

 ### Standalone Installation

 * Prepare the build environment.
-(This must be re-executed when new source files are added).
+(This must be re-executed when new source files or libraries are added).

         cmake -Wno-dev . -B build